 In Computing lessons, children use iPads and other ICT resources.
 Computing is integrated into many subjects of the curriculum to enhance the children’s skills and confidence when using resources.
 As pupils progress through school their computing confidence, understanding and independence grows.

 Lessons in Computing include teaching input which recalls information from previous lessons as well as teaching the children new skills they will need to meet each objective.
-As well as this, children will have independent time to complete the task set which can be differentiated to meet the needs of the learner.
+As well as this, children will have independent time on Purple Mash to complete the task set.
 At the end of the lesson, children will take part in a plenary.
 This can involve an additional opportunity to review and consolidate learning or begin to think about the next step.

 In order to share key vocabulary and definitions with parents, we complete a half termly Subject Knowledge Organiser.
 This organiser also contains any key aspects of the curriculum that will be taught that half term.